-If you’re planning a trip to the majestic city of Dubrovnik, you’ll most certainly be thinking about the prices in Dubrovnik.
+If you’re planning a trip to the majestic city “Pearl of the Adriatic”, you’ll most certainly be thinking about the prices in Dubrovnik.
 Prices in the Mediterranean are pretty consistent but the Balkans are an area that’s less known, which means more uncertainty about costs.
 Keep reading this guide to answer the question, is Dubrovnik expensive?

 Dubrovnik Trip Cost Guide